-Accessibility Services at King’s believe every student has the right to “Access Success"!
+Services for Students with Disabilities (SSD) at King’s believe every student has the right to “Access Success"!
 We are committed to providing an accessible and barrier-free learning environment, with services geared toward a wide range of needs.

-Students using the services provided by Accessibility Services have disabilities which may include, but are not limited to, vision, hearing and mobility impairments, learning disabilities, psychiatric disabilities, chronic illnesses, chronic pain, and attention deficit/hyperactivity disorders.
+Students using the services provided by SSD have disabilities which may include, but are not limited to, vision, hearing and mobility impairments, learning disabilities, psychiatric disabilities, chronic illnesses, chronic pain, and attention deficit/hyperactivity disorders.

 This website is designed to highlight information, services, and resources available to students with disabilities that will enhance and ensure continued success throughout their university experience.